-2. Using the numerical values for R and C in the Prelab equations in section 6.2 item b, compare the time values when the output voltage reaches the 10%-point, the 50%-point, and the 90%-point with the measured values in section 7.3 item 3 side-by-side in a clearly marked table.
+2. Using the numerical values for R and C in the Prelab equations in section 6.2 item b, compare the time values when the output voltage reaches the 10%-point, the 50%-point, and the 90%-point with the measured values in section 7.3 item 3.
 Explain the sources of errors leading to the differences.
 How much error is committed by neglecting the internal resistance of the function generator?

-3. Using the numerical values for R and C in the Prelab equations in section 6.2 items c, d, and e, compare the computed values of the 4 timing parameters (the rise time, the fall time, and the two delay times t{PHL} and t{PLH}) with the measured values in section 7.3 item 5.Combine this information with the table in 8.2.2 Explain the sources of error leading to the differences.
+3. Using the numerical values for R and C in the Prelab equations in section 6.2 items c, d, and e, compare the computed values of the 4 timing parameters (the rise time, the fall time, and the two delay times t{PHL} and t{PLH}) with the measured values in section 7.3 item 5.
+Explain the sources of errors leading to the differences.
 How much error is committed by neglecting the internal resistance of the function generator?

-4. From the 10 data points (V,t) measured in section 7.3 item 7, select 5 data points and use the best-fit line technique to extract the time constant τ of the output signal.
+4. From the 10 data points (V,t) measured in section 7.3 item 7, select 5 data points and use the best-fit line technique to extract the time constant of the output signal.
 Compare this value with the expected value RC and compute the difference in percent.
 Plot the best-fit line and the measured data points on the same plot.
-Overlay the plot used to determine τ with that in the next section, i.e. 8.2.5.

 5. Use all 10 data points in section 7.3 item 7, and repeat the best-fit line technique to extract the time constant.
 Is this new value different than the value computed in item 4 above by more than 5%?
 Plot the best-fit line and the measured data points on the same plot.
-Assuming that this new value for τ is the more accurate, use it to compute the correct value of the capacitor C. Compare the computed value of the capacitor with the marked value.
+Assuming that this new value for is the more accurate, use it to compute the correct value of the capacitor C. Compare the computed value of the capacitor with the marked value.